MicrosoftDocs/bot-docs/articles/how-to-deploy-china-cloud.md

 4. In the right pane, select the icon of the channel you want to add to your bot.
 You may need to scroll down to see the list of all **Available Channels**.

 The connection steps vary for each channel.
-Refer to the related article in the table below for more information on Mooncake supported channels.
+Refer to the related article in the table below for more information on Azure China cloud supported channels.

 | Channel | Description |
 |:-|:-|